Sen. Gobi Announces Streetlight Grants for Paxton & Templeton

 When it comes time to get all the fallen leaves off of your lawn, don't reach for your electric or gas-powered leaf blower.
 Appliances like those can release pollutants into the atmosphere, and that is definitely not going green.

-Instead, use manual lawn tools to save energy.
-Nothing gets the job done better than a good, ol' fashioned rake.
+Instead, use manual lawn tools like a rake to save energy.

 Preparing for your holiday?
 Want to make sure your house is sparkling clean for your friends family and other guests?